Learn more about the CDP by going to:

-Alan offers mediation services for both civil and domestic issues.
-Whether it’s a disagreement in a business relationship, personal relationship or general conflict of any kind, Alan can assist in facilitating sensitive discussions in an effort to resolve the disagreements.
+Alan offers mediation services for all kinds of conflict situations.
+Whether it’s a disagreement in a business relationship, personal relationship or general conflict of any kind, Alan can assist in facilitating sensitive discussions in an effort to resolve the disagreements or reach a level of reconciliation.
 Alan received his formal mediation training from 2004-2006 from US Arbitration and Mediation.
 Alan is a Qualified Neutral under Rule 114 of the Minnesota General Rules of Practice.

 Mediation is certainly not the only method to resolve a dispute.
 But when there is a breakdown in communication between the parties, often coming together with the aid of a professional mediator, the lines of communication can once again become open.
 Furthermore, resolution through mediation is usually less expensive and less time consuming than the traditional legal process.
 Finally, a mutual agreement reached by the parties involved has the potential to result in a more amicable relationship for the future.